Mylo90/CO2-Mask/README.md

 ### Bluetooth Connectivity <br />
 Wirelessly transmits data to a paired device for easy monitoring. <br />
 ### User Target <br />
-Designed for athletes and everyday exercisers looking to enhance their breathing performance and track CO2 output during workouts. <br />

-This project helps users optimize their workouts by providing a better understanding of their respiratory system and its efficiency under physical exertion.
+This project is designed for athletes and everyday fitness enthusiasts seeking to improve their breathing performance and monitor CO2 output during exercise.
+It enables users to optimize their workouts by offering valuable insights to respiratory function and efficiency under physical exertion.

 ## Links to project components <br />
 [Arduino Nano 33 BLE](https://store.arduino.cc/en-se/products/nano-33-ble-rev2)   cost: €29,00  <br />